 They allow you to take credit and debit cards from your customers, including Visa, Mastercard, Maestro and American Express.

-We know that different businesses need to take cards in different ways, which is why we offer a range of different card readers and a tailormade pricing package to suit your individual needs.
+We know that different small businesses need to take cards in different ways, which is why we offer a range of different card readers and a tailormade pricing package to suit your individual needs.

 Plus, all our card readers come equipped with contactless, Apple Pay and Android Pay – so you can take faster payments on sales up to £100.